aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 ApiApi apiInstance = new ApiApi();
 List<File> files = Arrays.asList(new File("/path/to/file")); // List<File> |
+String documentPassword = "documentPassword_example"; // String |
 String inputType = "inputType_example"; // String | The format of the input files.
 String outputType = "outputType_example"; // String | The desired format for the output files.
-ResizeType resizeType = ResizeType.PERCENTAGE; // ResizeType | The type of resizing to apply.
+ResizeType resizeType = new ResizeType(); // ResizeType | The type of resizing to apply.
-ResizePresetType presetType = ResizePresetType.FACEBOOK; // ResizePresetType | The type of preset size to use for resizing.
+ResizePresetType presetType = new ResizePresetType(); // ResizePresetType | The type of preset size to use for resizing.
-ResizePresetSize presetSize = ResizePresetSize.FACEBOOK_POST; // ResizePresetSize | The preset size to use for resizing.
+ResizePresetSize presetSize = new ResizePresetSize(); // ResizePresetSize | The preset size to use for resizing.
 Integer width = 56; // Integer | The desired width of the resized files.
 Integer height = 56; // Integer | The desired height of the resized files.
 Integer percentage = 56; // Integer | The percentage to resize the files by.
 Boolean useProportions = true; // Boolean | Indicates whether to maintain the aspect ratio when resizing.
-ResizePageSize pageSize = ResizePageSize.A4; // ResizePageSize | The page size to use for the resized files. try {
+ResizePageSize pageSize = new ResizePageSize(); // ResizePageSize | The page size to use for the resized files. try {
-    FileResponse result = apiInstance.pdfWebapiResizePost(files, inputType, outputType, resizeType, presetType, presetSize, width, height, percentage, useProportions, pageSize);
+    FileResponse result = apiInstance.pdfWebapiResizePost(files, documentPassword, inputType, outputType, resizeType, presetType, presetSize, width, height, percentage, useProportions, pageSize);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ApiApi#pdfWebapiResizePost");